thehyve/transmart-core/README.md

   `ddl/postgresql/GLOBAL` for more information.
 * Make sure you test the changes by recreating the database.

+Note that pg\_dump does not output the data in any specific order; after a table is modified, it will dump the old data out of order.
+This results in a larger changeset than necessary and obfuscates the actual changes made to the tableʼs data.
+A target is included that attempts to remedy this problem by changing the modified files so that the old rows are kept at the top of the modified file in the same order (but with the removed rows left out):

+    make -C data/common minimize_diffs

+Use this target after modifying the tsv files but before checking them into the git index with `git add`.
+The procedure compares the version in the working directory with the version in the git index.

 To update the plugin module params from the database (a doubtful course of action; better to edit the files in `data/common/searchapp/plugin_modules_params/`), then do: